kismetwireless/kismet-docs/readme/030-config_logging.md

 log_title=SomeCustomName
 ```

-or it can be changed at launch time by running Kimet with `-t ...`:
+or it can be changed at launch time by running Kismet with `-t ...`:

 ```bash
 $ kismet -t SomeCustomeName ...